GeeWee/geewee.github.io/_posts/2021-09-02-hosted-services-difference.md

 }
 ```

-Note one important thing here - if you use this pattern and the code inside Task.Run throws an exception - *you will never know*!
+Note one important thing here: If you use this pattern, and the code inside `Task.Run` throws an exception - *you will never know*!
 As the Task is not awaited, the exception will not bubble to the surface.
-This is, to put it mildly, a problem.
-We'll get back to it.
+This is, to put it mildly, a problem, which we'll look at solutions for a little later.

-Because Microsoft in their infinite wisdom realized that this was a pattern that people were going to often use, they baked it into the framework.
+Because Microsoft in their infinite wisdom realized that this `Task.Run` pattern was something people were going to often use, they baked it into the framework.
 Meet the `BackgroundService`.

 {% capture accordion_1_content %}